bartdamian/Project_1/README.md

 * GitHub: is used as the respository for the projects code after being pushed from Git.

 * Balsamiq: was used to create the wireframes during the design process.

+* Image Downscale websites were used to lower the resolution of the image

+* Image converter was used to change the formats of the image to WEBP to lower their size.

 <br>
 <br>